Fair Flies – Quality Fly Tying Materials Made To Give New Hope

 This month for Fly Tying Month we are tying TWICE a week along with all our other sales and giveaways!
 Join us every Friday during March to join in on the fun of an extra fly tying tutorial!
 Check out our Bench Guide to learn all the details.

-Continue reading “How To Tie The Balanced Ghost (Balanced Leech): Fly Tying Video”
+Learn More “How To Tie The Balanced Ghost (Balanced Leech): Fly Tying Video”

-How To Tie The Nitro Caddis Pupa: Fly Tying Instructional Video
+How To Tie: The Nitro Caddis Pupae

 The Nitro Caddis Pupa